Scanned in 2026, Filed Under 2026

 Let Timeline Scan Date and Fix Everything

-When it's a thousand scans and nobody remembers which Christmas was which, this is the job Timeline Scan was built for:
+A thousand scans and nobody remembers which Christmas was which?
+This is the job it was built for:

-- Upload your scans — fronts and backs.
-Nothing needs to be sorted or renamed first.
+- Upload everything: fronts and backs, nothing sorted or renamed first.

-- AI works out each date from handwriting on the backs, lab-printed dates, dates already inside digital files, visual clues, and neighboring photos — then shows you everything on one timeline to review and adjust.
-(Weighing AI photo-dating tools?
-See how it compares to MyHeritage PhotoDater.)
+- AI works out each date from handwriting on the backs, lab-printed dates, visual clues, and neighboring photos, then shows one timeline to review and adjust.
+(Weighing tools?
+See the MyHeritage PhotoDater comparison.)

-- The real date is written inside every file — standard EXIF/XMP capture-date fields, the same ones a camera writes, so any app sorts them correctly.
-More on how the date fixing works.
+- The real date is written inside every file: standard EXIF/XMP fields, the same ones a camera writes.
+How the date fixing works.

-- One click sends them to Google Photos, already in date order — no ZIP, no re-upload, no duplicates to clean up.
-See exactly what transfers to Google Photos, or take your files back as a download in folders by year instead.
+- One click sends them to Google Photos, already in order: no ZIP, no duplicates.
+See what transfers, or take a download in folders by year instead.

 Common questions